 FALL AND SPRING SEMESTER INTERNSHIPS

-ETHICAL INTERNSHIP SEARCH Apply only to one internship and only if you intend to accept it if offered.
-Students who renege on an offer will not be allowed to apply for a different internship in the same semester and will not be eligible for summer internship funding.
+Apply only to one internship and only if you intend to accept it if offered.
+Students who accept an offer and then renege will not be allowed to apply for a different internship in the same semester and will not be eligible for summer internship funding.
 Accepting an internship in this program and not registering for credit but instead proceeding as a volunteer will be considered dishonest and a violation of the standards of conduct as stated in du Lac.

 To apply for an internship you will need the application, your resumé, and a brief statement of interest.
 The application process can take 2-3 weeks, so it is best to begin as early as possible.